MIE's machine shop houses state-of-the-art equipment and provides technical services for U of T Engineering students and faculty.

 - 3D printing: $5/hour of machine time + material costs

-- Submit quotation request and files to Machine Shop Manager Ryan Mendell email@example.com.
-Accepted drawings and file types are
+Submit your request and accompanying files to Machine Shop Manager Ryan Mendell (email@example.com).

-- If unable to produce proper drawings, contact Ryan to arrange a consultation meeting
+If you are unable to produce proper drawings, contact Ryan to arrange a consultation meeting

 CTX 310 Glidemeister CNC Lathe

 - 14.5″ swing by 17.5″ between centres

 - 6,000 rpm spindle